O. Winston Link: Later life

+In popular culture

-Link made a cameo appearance as a steam locomotive engineer in the 1999 film October Sky.
+Link made a cameo appearance as a steam locomotive engineer in the 1999 film October Sky, operating Southern Railway 4501 (decorated to look like an N&W steam locomotive).
 He was actively involved with the planning of a museum of his work when he suffered a heart attack near his home in South Salem.
-He was transported to Northern Westchester Hospital in Mt.
+He was transported to the Northern Westchester Hospital in Mt.
 Kisco, New York, where he died on January 30, 2001.
-Mr. Link was interred adjacent to his parents in Elmwood Cemetery, Shepherdstown, Jefferson County, West Virginia.
+Link was interred adjacent to his parents in Elmwood Cemetery, Shepherdstown, Jefferson County, West Virginia.

 Museum

-The rail photography of Winston Link is featured at the O. Winston Link Museum in Roanoke, Virginia, which opened in January 2004.
-The museum is housed in the former passenger station of the Norfolk and Western Railway.
+The rail photography of Link is featured at the O. Winston Link Museum in Roanoke, which opened in January 2004.
+The museum is housed in the former passenger station of the Norfolk and Western.
 Link's N&W caboose forms part of the display.